unitejs/engine/assets/README.md

 ## Runtime Variables

-In addition there are some other fields available in the window.unite object which are automaticaly populated at build time.
+In addition there are some other fields available in the window.unite object which are automatically populated at build time.

 ``` json
 {